-Fast Lane: Kia Sportage to hit Singapore next year
+Fast lane: Kia Sportage to hit Singapore next year

 Both systems are designed to be user-friendly, highly intuitive and soft to touch.

 For the first time, the car will be made in Slovakia.
-It is slated to arrive next year.
+It is slated to arrive some time next year.

-BMW's second-generation four-series Gran Coupe is wider, longer and taller with more rear headroom, legroom and boot space.
+BMW's second-generation 4-series Gran Coupe is wider, longer, taller with more rear headroom, legroom and boot space.

 It has a sleeker profile, which contributes to an improved drag co-efficient.